Introduction

 A little bit about bytes

 I keep saying that chunk types are strings, but you'll want to think about them in terms of bytes.
 If you've never worked directly with bytes before, it's not that scary.
-If you have worked directly with bytes before, you can skip to the Assignment section below.
+If you have worked directly with bytes before, you can skip straight to the Assignment section below.

 A bit is a 0 or a 1.
 A byte is 8 bits.
 In decimal notation, a byte is a number in the range 0 to 255.
 You've probably heard that computers only understand 1's and 0's.
 While that's kinda true, they generally communicate using bytes.
 In Rust, bytes are represented by the type u8.